basharbayatna/Prediction-Of-Product-Sales/README.md

    Prioritize **Supermarket Type 3 in Tier 3**; avoid Grocery Stores.

 ---
+**Strategic Recommendation:**
+Focus on **Supermarket Type 3 in Tier 3 locations** for maximum sales.
+Avoid Grocery Stores in any tier. and focus on Supermarket Type 1 for stable sales across all tiers.
+---
 ## 🚀 Next Steps
 - Feature engineering to improve predictive power
 - Training regression models to estimate sales